Using the NEHGS Library

 Resources at the NEHGS Library

-The New England Historic Genealogical Society has been collecting information about families in America for more than 165 years.
+The New England Historic Genealogical Society has been collecting information about families in America since 1845.
 Our collections are international in scope and contain significant materials for Canada and Europe.
 A summary of library collections is below.

 |Resource||Description||Location in Library|